yewstack/yew/website/docs/concepts/wasm-bindgen/introduction.md

 Inheritance between JavaScript classes is a big part of the language and is a major part of how the Document Object Model (DOM).
-When types are imported using `wasm-bindgen` you can also add attributes that describe it's inheritance.
+When types are imported using `wasm-bindgen` you can also add attributes that describe its inheritance.

 In Rust this inheritance is simulated using the [`Deref`](https://doc.rust-lang.org/std/ops/trait.Deref.html) and [`AsRef`](https://doc.rust-lang.org/std/convert/trait.AsRef.html) traits.
 An example of this